 Continuous participation on the CBD works is also encouraged by a variety of means, whether is promoting our Guidelines, through involvement with indigenous peoples and local community organizations working on biodiversity issues, by sending input with regards to our work programme directly to the Secretariat, among others.

-Furthermore, indigenous and local community representatives can also subscribe their organization/s in order to be informed as soon as notifications are issued, by completing the subscription form
+Furthermore, indigenous peoples and local communities can also subscribe their organization/s in order to be informed as soon as notifications are issued, by completing the subscription form

 How can I participate in the Convention on Biological Diversity?

 - Promote application of the Akwé:Kon Guidelines at the local and national level;

 - Be involved in indigenous peoples and local community organizations (at local, national and international levels), which focus on biodiversity issues and through national indigenous peoples and local community advisory committees.